tidyverse/readr/README.md

 ## Installation

+readr is now available from CRAN, and can be installed in the normal way that packages are installed.

-Currently, readr is not available from CRAN, but you can try out the dev version with:
+You can try out the dev version with:

 ```R
 # install.packages("devtools")